DataDog/integrations-extras/sedai/README.md

 ## Setup
 Existing Sedai customers can receive notifications in DataDog about Sedai activity.
 Learn how to connect DataDog to Sedai in **[our documentation][6].**

-### Ready to Autonomously Optimize your applications for heightened performance?
-With our agentless approach, integration is seamless and setup takes minutes — simply connect your cloud and monitoring accounts and favorite integrations.
-We automatically identify your topology and metrics and start analyzing performance immediately.

 **[Schedule a free 30 minute demo OR a free 14-day trial][2]**